petabi/sniffles/README.md

 designated traffic streams.

 `<rule > </rule>`: Designates a single rule.
-A single rule can generate an arbitrary number of traffic streams or packets, as will be illustrated later.
+A single rule can generate an arbitrary number of traffic streams or packets.
+May have any number of rules in a single file.

 Options:

   name: The name for this rule.
 Mostly for documentation, no real function.

   `<traffic_stream> </traffic_stream>`: A traffic stream defines traffic between two endpoints.
 All pkts designated within a single traffic stream will share the same endpoints.
 Any number of traffic streams can be designatted for a given rule.
+Different traffic streams within the same rule may have different end-points or not depending on the settings below.

   Options: